raendev/guide/src/counter/impl.md

 ### `self.val`

 This accesses the field `val`.
-You will also notice that there is no `return` statement, this is because in rust everything is an expression and a function returns the value of the last expression.
+You will also notice that there is no `return` statement.
+This is because in Rust everything is an expression, and a function returns the value of the last expression, as long as there is no semicolon after it.

-You might be familiar with `/** Doc Strings */` in other languages, Rust uses `///` vs `//` to attach the comment to document something.

 ## A `change` method